 Cassie Franklin took office on Jan.
 1, 2018, becoming the first woman to be elected mayor of Everett.

-As mayor, Franklin is focused on economic development, public safety and civic engagement.
+Mayor Franklin is focused on economic development, public safety and civic engagement.
 She uses her extensive leadership experience to ensure the City’s ongoing financial wellbeing, as well as the success of all of Everett’s businesses.
-Franklin is committed to open, transparent government and to ensuring that the City’s workforce and boards and commissions are reflective of our diverse community.
+The mayor is committed to open, transparent government and to ensuring that the City’s workforce and boards and commissions are reflective of our diverse community.

-An active community volunteer, Franklin is Past President of the South Everett Mukilteo Rotary Club and has served on a variety of local boards.
+An active community volunteer, the mayor is Past President of the South Everett Mukilteo Rotary Club and has served on a variety of local boards.

-Franklin holds a Bachelor’s Degree from Lewis and Clark College in Portland, Ore., and completed her Graduate Studies Program in Psychology at the University of Munich in Germany, specializing in Family Systems Therapy.
+Mayor Franklin holds a Bachelor’s Degree from Lewis and Clark College in Portland, Ore., and completed her Graduate Studies Program in Psychology at the University of Munich.